pcastellani/wptranscribe/README.md

 # wptranscribe

-`wptranscribe` is a Python command-line script for audio transcription using OpenAI's Whisper model.
+`wptranscribe` is a Python command-line script for local audio transcription using OpenAI's Whisper model.

 Whisper + Python -> transcribe

+## Why wptranscribe?

+Unlike cloud transcription services, **the audio is processed locally**.

+- Audio files are **never uploaded** to any server.
+- Transcription happens entirely on the local machine.
+- Generated transcripts remain local.
+- Internet access is only required the first time a Whisper model is downloaded (or when downloading a different model).
+- Once the model is cached, transcription works completely offline.
+- No service-imposed file size limits or monthly transcription quotas.

+This makes `wptranscribe` suitable for confidential recordings, internal company meetings, research interviews, personal archives, and other privacy-sensitive workloads.

 ## Features